ksheeraj/CS256-AI-ObjectDetection/README.md

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_5.png)

 As showcased in this diagram, the last three steps are a subset of Architecture Diagram 4.
 For this experiment, we are feeding in a few low-light/dark images into an image filter, called USM.
 This filter will amplify the high-frequency components of an image and produce an output with better contrast and brightness.
-We will be taking the output images produced by the USM filter and feed it through EnlightenGAN and follow Architecture Diagram 4 thereafter. **The intent of this experiment is to examine how Faster R-CNN performs on images that have been applied with a combination of image filters and EnlightenGAN.**
+We will be taking the output images produced by the USM filter and feed it through EnlightenGAN and follow Architecture Diagram 4 thereafter. **The intent of this experiment is to examine how Faster R-CNN performs on images that have been applied with a combination of image filters before and after EnlightenGAN.**

 ![alt text](https://github.com/ksheeraj/CS256-AI-ObjectDetection/blob/master/Architecture_Diagrams/Architecture_Diagram_6.png)